-The first 1970 season found the fan magazines-read almost entirely by the very youngswitching from Bobby Sherman to David Cassidy.
-A song introduced on TV, "I Think I Love You," demonstrated quickly that David Cassidy was going to have one of those three year runs as the idol of young girls.
-"I Think I Love You" sold 5 million copies and it sent young (20) Cassidy into a man-killing schedule of working on "The Partridge Family" by day, rehearsing and recording by night and singing at concerts every weekend.
-He was quickly selling point for posters, pictures, magazines and even special stamps for fan mail.
+The first 1970 season found the fan magazines - read almost entirely by the very switching from young Sherman to David Bobby Cassidy.
+A song introduced on TV.
+"I Think I Love You," demonstrated quickly that David Cassidy was going to have one of those three-year runs as the idol of young girls.
+"I Think I Love You" sold 5 mllion copies, and it sent young (20) Cassidy into a man-killing schedule of working on "The Partridge Family" by day, rehearsing and recording by night and singing at concerts every weekend.
+He was quickly a selling point for posters, pictures, magazines and even special stamps for fan mail.

-The craze is now running out and David Cassidy-a very rich young man-can start trying to move from bubble gum to beefsteak.
+The craze is now running out and David Cassidy - a very rich young man - can start trying to move from bubble gum to beefsteak.